-The Vlog Series comes in two flavours: the more-or-less realistic variety, which is filmed using webcams and presented as entirely in-universe, as though it is really happening
+The Vlog Series comes in two flavours: the more-or-less realistic variety, which is filmed using (or as if using) webcams and presented as entirely in-universe, as though it is really happening; and the traditional camera variety, which alternates between webcam-style and more conventional TV camera styles like mockumentary.

 - Everyman HYBRID